MicrosoftDocs/microsoft-365-community/Community/creating-useful-views-in-lists-libraries.md

 ## All Items
 As a SharePoint Site Owner, you benefit directly by having users who find the product _useful_ with a good _user experience._ Some things you have control over – navigation structure, page structure, content types, and List/Library Views.
-If you totally ignore what you have influence over, your users might perceive SharePoint as _something IT imposed on us_ without thought.
+If you totally ignore what you have influence over, your users might perceive SharePoint as _something IT imposed on us_ without.
 If you lend a hand as Site Owner, you can change that perception.
 You can be the one who makes Lists/Libraries a joy to work in, a _useful_ thing to work in.

- You can lend a hand to your users by making List/Library default Views meaningful and useful from the start.
+ You should lend a hand to your users by making List/Library default Views meaningful and useful from the start.
 Users can make their own Views, of course, but by showing them what a good View is like, you can empower them to work efficiently.

-**Notes** :
+> **Microsoft Lists**

- At the time of this writing, _Microsoft 365 Lists_ – as a standalone product – are on the way.
+> At the time of this writing, _Microsoft 365 Lists_ – as a standalone product – is on the way.
 Much of the thinking here should apply the _Lists_ the tool as well.
 Good usability crosses product lines.

 ## How to make a great default View
 This is as much a UX (User eXperience) thought-process as it is a technical one.
 Your goal should always be displaying only the necessary columns for a user in the default View.
-Here&#39;s the high-level steps to think about:
+Here are the high-level steps to think about:

 1. Have a firm understanding of what a SharePoint View can do
 2. Think about _how_ your users might work in the List/Library